tabler/tabler/README.md

 Now open your browser to [http://localhost:3000](http://localhost:3000).
 Edit anything in the `src/` folder and watch your browser refresh the page after it has been rebuilt.

+**Docker Compose**

+You can also use the docker compose config from this repo.
+Use `docker compose build && docker compose up` or `docker compose up --build` to build and start the container.
+Edit anything in the `src/` folder the same way as with plain docker and access the same URLs and ports in your browser.

 ### CDN support